Franco-Ottoman alliance: Alliance of Francis I and Suleiman

 First letter from Suleiman to Francis I in February 1526.

 The alliance was an opportunity for both rulers to fight against the hegemony of the House of Habsburg.
-The objective for Francis I was to find an ally against the Habsburgs, although the policy of courting a Muslim power was in reversal of that of his predecessors.
+The objective for Francis I was to find an ally against the Habsburgs, although his predecessors had never courted a Muslim power.
 The pretext used by Francis I was the protection of the Christians in Ottoman lands, through agreements called "Capitulations of the Ottoman Empire".

 King Francis was imprisoned in Madrid when the first efforts at establishing an alliance were made.
-A first French mission to Suleiman seems to have been sent right after the Battle of Pavia by the mother of Francis I, Louise de Savoie, but the mission was lost on its way in Bosnia.
+A first French mission to Suleiman seems to have been sent immediately after the Battle of Pavia by the mother of Francis I, Louise de Savoie, but the mission was lost on its way in Bosnia.
 In December 1525 a second mission was sent, led by John Frangipani, which managed to reach Constantinople, the Ottoman capital, with secret letters asking for the deliverance of king Francis I and an attack on the Habsburg.
 Frangipani returned with an answer from Suleiman, on 6 February 1526: